Long Stratton: History

 The name 'Stratton' means 'farm/settlement on a Roman road'.

 Stratton St Mary & St Michael is recorded in the Domesday Book with 127 households belonging to nine different landowners.

 One of the ancient parishes that make up the modern town of Long Stratton was served by St Michael's church, whose rector from 1779 to 1823, Francis Wickham Swanton, was an Oxford contemporary of the celebrated Parson James Woodforde.
-The Blennerhasett family, later prominent in the Plantation of Ulster, were Lords of the Manor in the sixteenth century.
+The Blennerhasett family, later prominent in the Plantation of Ulster, were Lords of the Manor in the 16th century.